meemanali/Login-via-Firebase-UI-Library/README.md

 # Login-via-Firebase-UI-Library
-Welcome to "Login-via-Firebase-UI-Library".
+Welcome to "Login-via-Firebase-UI-Library" repo.
 It contains an Android App which helps users to sign in with their Email, Google account, Github, Facebook, Twitter and with their phone number.
 Some features in this project are:

 * Sign in using Email, Google, Github, Facebook, Twitter, or phone number.
 * Firebase Authentication for secure and easy authentication methods.